 An introduction to the field of nutrition, especially as it pertains to exercise performance, adaptation, and recovery.
-Course content will address the basics of nutrients, metabolism, and dietary requirements, as well as how diet can be manipulated to best achieve goals in performance and/or body composition.
-Pre-requisites: Minimum grade of "C" in BIOL 2030.
-Co-requisites: none (3-0-3)
+Course content will address the basics of nutrients, metabolism, and dietary requirements, as well as how diet can me manipluated to best achieve goals in performance and/or body composition.
+(3-0-3) Prerequisite(s): Minimum grade of "C" in BIOL 2030/2251K.
+Co-requisites: none.

-(BIOL 2030 Minimum Grade: C)
+(BIOL 2030 Minimum Grade: C or BIO 203 Minimum Grade: C or BIOL 2251K Minimum Grade: C)